hamish-stobo/react-codility-challenge/README.md

 ## Codeility test for TSG

-This codeility test was completed for TSG.
+This codility test was completed for TSG.

 The original test: